idrinth-thalui/core/dialogue/npcs/IdrinthFollowerDialogueNazeemIdle.md

 - I've seen proud Hammerfell nobles.
 Nazeem isn't one of them.
 - He should go listen to Heimskr.
 At least one of them won't be talking, then.
 - Amazing how his pride fits through the city gates.
+- Do you get to the Hammerfell often?
+Of course you don't...